dehatanes/CEAP-reimbursement-analysis/README.md

 This information is scrapped from the ['dados.gov' website](http://dados.gov.br/dataset/filiados-partidos-politicos).

-A resulting dataset can be found in the `/datasets` folder with the name `political_parties_data_<DATE>.csv`, you can use it instead of generating your own dataset.
-In this folder you can also find a file called `fetching_errors_<DATE>.csv` with the resources from 'dados.gov' that could not be fetched.
+The resulting dataset will be stored in a `/datasets` folder with the name `political_parties_data_<DATE>.csv`, In this folder you can also find a file called `fetching_errors_<DATE>.csv` with the resources from 'dados.gov' that could not be fetched.

 You can generate an updated dataset running:
 ```
 python3 political_parties_scraping.py
 ```
-> But be careful, it may take a long time to finish and the resulting dataset is huge
+> But be careful, it may take a long time to finish and the resulting dataset is huge!

 ### [Script] Reimbursements Enrichment

+This script is used to get all the reimbursements data from [Serenata de Amor Toolbox](https://github.com/okfn-brasil/serenata-toolbox#serenata-de-amor-toolbox)
+(more precisely, the dataset with the reimbursements of 2018) and then enrich this data with more information about the supplier for that reimbursement in order to know the owners of the establishment.

+We will use an API called [Receita WS](https://www.receitaws.com.br/), where we can use the CNPJ of the establishment to get this extra information that we need.

+The resulting dataset will be stored in a `/datasets` folder with the name `reimbursements_2018_complete_df.csv`,

+You can generate an updated dataset running:
 ```
-# TODO
+python3 reimbursements_enrichment.py
 ```
+> But be careful, it may take a long time to finish and the resulting dataset is huge!

+> Also, make sure you follow the Setup to correctly set the necessary environment variables.

 ### [Notebook] Reimbursements Establishment Owners Analysis